tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

     Total 3 (delta 2), reused 0 (delta 0)
     To git@github.com:cewing/learning_journal.git
        0774bf1..179e695  master -> master

+By merging locally and then pushing, you have just closed the pull request you opened a moment ago.
+That's okay.
+It is still available for viewing.

 At this point, then you have merged your ``step1`` work back into ``master`` and are ready to deploy your code.